-A kid's savings account usually has a higher interest rate than adult savings accounts.
-It may have more withdrawal restrictions depending on the type of account.
-For example, if you opt for a kids bonus saver, you earn more interest if you make deposits and no withdrawals.
+A kid's savings account usually has a higher interest rate than adult savings accounts, but it may have more withdrawal restrictions depending on the type of account.
+For example, if you opt for a kid’s bonus saver, you earn more interest if you make deposits and no withdrawals.
 Age restrictions also apply.
 To be eligible, you usually need to be under the age of 16.

 Q: Can I deposit funds into my child's bank account and take advantage of the tax-free threshold?

-A: No, according to the Australian Tax Office (ATO) any income that you put into your kid's saving account needs to be declared in your individual tax return.
+A: No, according to the Australian Taxation Office (ATO), any income that you put into your kid's savings account needs to be declared in your individual tax return.
 This means that you'll be looking at the same marginal tax rate anyway.
-Speak to your financial planner today about effective tax strategies for your wealth.
+Speak to your financial planner today about effective tax strategies to protect your wealth.

 Q: For children under the age of 12, do I need to open the account as a trust?

 A: You're not required to open the account as a trustee.
-You can add yourself as a signatory that can be later transferred to the child.
+You can add yourself as a signatory and then transfer it to the child later.
 If you are starting a trust for your child for estate planning purposes, you may want to speak to a financial planner about what trust structure is best for you.

 A testamentary trust is designed to provide a flexible and tax-effective distribution of capital and income to beneficiaries.
 When planning your estate, you may want to consider this type of trust with your child's inheritance in mind.

-In Australia, the law requires that these accounts are holding money which solely belongs to a minor child.
+In Australia, the law requires that these accounts hold money that solely belongs to a minor child.
 A parent may not use this type of account to save for school costs or other expenses related to raising children.
 A parent should consider an HISA in their own name if they have savings goals in mind for their children’s future.

 The ATO will allow tax exemptions for a child under 18 who holds a full time job and for those with certain physical or mental disabilities.

-How do I compare children and grandchildren savings accounts?
+How do I compare savings accounts for my children and grandchildren?

 A competitive interest rate

-For older kids who are earning a small income, a bonus saver account for kids will help them to learn the benefit of developing good saving habits.
+For older kids who are earning a small income, a kid’s bonus saver account will help them learn the benefits of developing good saving habits.
 These offer a higher interest rate for regular deposits and no withdrawals, taking into account that kids may not be able to commit to the same deposit amount as an adult would.

 Ability to make deposits

-Teach your kids the habit of saving regularly is a great financial skill.
+Teaching your kids to save regularly is a great financial skill.
 Check if your child has a school banking program in place.
 If not, you can always open an account for your child and take him or her to the bank once a month to get them to physically deposit their pocket money.

-This is a banking program that is run through participating primary schools nationally.
-Children can deposit money into their Commbank Youthsaver account through school banking.
-When they join the program, they receive a Dollarmites deposit wallet, a money box and engage materials to educate them about money.
+This is a national banking program that is run through participating primary schools.
+Children can deposit money into their CommBank Youthsaver account through school banking.
+When they join the program, they receive a Dollarmites deposit wallet, a money box and materials to educate them about money.

 It's also a fundraising activity for schools, with CommBank giving 5% of every individual deposit made at school (up to 10%).

-Paul has two children age 7 and 13.
-They currently have a YouthSaver account with Commonwealth Bank and have had it for the last five years.
-Paul arranges a direct deposit from his wage every month to their savings account and in addition, his children also put regular deposit of their own pocket money and never withdraw.
-However, they don’t seem to see much interest saved.
+Paul has two children, aged 7 and 13.
+They each currently have a Youthsaver account with Commonwealth Bank and have had it for the last five years.
+Paul arranges a direct deposit from his wage every month to their savings account and his children also regularly deposit their own pocket money and never withdraw.
+However, they don’t seem to be saving much interest.
 Is there a better solution for Paul and his children?

-Since Paul is only concerned about the interest rate, this is the main feature we'd look at.
-An analysis of the YouthSaver account shows that the bonus interest rate is 2.30% p.a.
-If Paul was to conduct a comparison of kids savings account using the table above, he would find that there are few accounts offering a higher interest rate.
+Since Paul is only concerned about the interest rate, this is the main feature we'll look at.
+An analysis of the Youthsaver account shows that the bonus interest rate is 0.6% p.a.
+If Paul were to conduct a comparison of kids savings account using the table above, he would find that there are a few accounts offering a higher interest rate.

 What are the benefits of opening a savings account for my kids?

 - Your kids can learn how to budget.
-Learning to budget is not just about teaching your kids to put their money away, it is also teaching them different spending needs and savings goals.
-It's alright to spend some of your money, as long as some of it is put away in a dedicated savings account.
+Learning to budget is not just teaching your kids to put their money away, it is also teaching them about spending needs and savings goals.
+It's all right to spend some of your money, as long as some of it is put away in a dedicated savings account.

 - Prepare your children to learn more about the economy.
-To prepare your kids to manage their lives and their finances when they grow up, teach them about interest rates, inflation, the Australian economy and the impact of world events by using a high interest savings account.
+A high interest savings account will teach your kids about interest rates, inflation, the Australian economy and the impact of world events.

 - Your kids can learn how a linked account works.
 High interest savings accounts are normally linked to transaction accounts and often have lower age limits.
-With a high interest savings account for your child linked to your own transaction account you can easily set up arrangements to make regular transfers out of your account into your child’s.
+With a high interest savings account for your child linked to your own transaction account, you can set up regular transfers out of your account into your child’s.
 They'll be able to learn how savings account work in the real world.